WMXG

-WBT-FM (99.3 MHz) is a commercial radio station licensed to Chester, South Carolina, that primarily serves the western region of the Charlotte metropolitan area.
-The station is owned by Urban One.
-The station's programming primarily consists of simulcasts of the news/talk radio format of WBT in Charlotte.
+WMXG (99.3 MHz) is an FM radio station licensed to Chester, South Carolina, that primarily serves the southwestern region of the Charlotte metropolitan area.
+The station is owned by Augusta Radio Fellowship.
+The format is Christian talk and teaching from the Good News Network.

-WBT-FM was first licensed, as WCMJ, on December 1, 1969.
+WMXG was first licensed, as WCMJ, on December 1, 1969.
 It broadcasts on 99.3 MHz with an effective radiated power (ERP) of 7,700 watts, using a tower nearly 600 ft in height above average terrain (HAAT).
 The transmitter is located 40 mi southwest of Charlotte, off Armenia Road in Chester.
 The station is also authorized to broadcast using the digital HD Radio format.